An intimate look at a marginalized community.

 If a vehicle waits as the lights start to flash at a train crossing, something bad is about to occur.

-now under control, they will be shown popping a cork on a wine bottle for a cozy dinner for two in the very next scene and downing Budweisers (the official beer of rekindled affairs, apparently) while on a picnic.
+And if a character reveals that they once had a drinking problem that is now under control, they will be shown popping a cork on a wine bottle for a cozy dinner for two in the very next scene and downing Budweisers (the official beer of rekindled affairs, apparently) while on a picnic.

 No, that last bit doesn’t make sense.
 But little of “The Best of Me” does.

 A tribute to the late actor and director, Bill Paxton.

 This message came to me from a reader named Peter Svensland.
 He and a fr...